yonkou0/clashwithjpa/README.md

 - [`clans.json`](./data/clans.json) - Contains the list of clans tags and requirements.
 - [`clans/<clan-tag>.md`](./data/clans/) - Contains the requirements for the clan with the specified tag.
 - [`clans/components`](./data/clans/components/) - Contains information which are common for all clans.
+- [`clans/components/order.json`](./data/clans/components/order.json)` - Contains the order of common components to be displayed in the clan page.

 - How to add a new clan?
     - Add the clan tag in the [`clans.json`](./data/clans.json) file.